Optimum basis of finite convex geometry: Convex geometries without -cycles

 Essentially, both can be defined as follows.
 Let $(P,\leq)$ be any partially ordered set.
 Define a closure system on $P$ by any set of implications $\Sigma=\{A_k\rto B_k: k\leq n\}$ so that for every $a \in A_k$ and $b \in B_k$ we have $b \leq a$.
-We call a closure system defined via such a set of implications as \emph{poset-definable}, and we say that the implications of $\Sigma$ are \emph{compatible} with $(P,\leq)$.
+Following L.~Santocanale and F.~Wehrung \cite{SW14}, a closure operaotr defined via such a set of implications will be called \emph{of poset type}, and we say that the implications of $\Sigma$ are \emph{compatible} with $(P,\leq)$.